 It always jarred that Tarkin was ‘holding Vader’s leash’ in the first movie, when we get all-out cool bad guy Vader #2 in Empire.
 Tarkin (actor Peter Cushing’s face rendered in pretty flawless CGI onto another actor’s body) seems to acknowledge Lord Vader’s talents in Rogue One, so I’m reinterpreting their New Hope relationship as one of grudging respect.

 My verdict?
-I zoned out a bit throughout Rogue One, but the final 4o minutes are some of the most entertaining I’ve had watching a blockbuster.
+I zoned out a bit throughout Rogue One, but the final 4o minutes are some of the most entertaining I’ve had watching a blockbuster – it’s all quite low-key devastating and exhilarating.
 All future Star Wars standalones should feature Vader going berserk in the final five minutes.